wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-action.md

 If the target method returns `Task` or `ValueTask`, the generated action handles the async execution.
 It also exposes an `IsExecuting` property that you can bind to (e.g., to show a loading spinner).

+When the async method faults or is canceled, the generated action now captures the exception in `LastError` instead of rethrowing on the UI thread.
+You can bind to `LastError` to surface errors while keeping the app running.

 ### Example

 ```csharp